zekusmaximus/VA_MANUSCRIPT/scenes/ch02-sc04-the-wasteland-connection.md

       Amara studied the model.
 "These networks aren't just power," she said.
 "They're connection.
 People teaching one another how to survive—and then to live."
       Elena nodded.
 "The technical layer is the surface.
 The threat is to independence—to growth on our own terms."
       "Vote is tomorrow," Jin said.
 "Evidence—"
+      Ravi cut in on a tight band from the city.
+"Helios demo permit just updated.
+Solace gets elevated access during the show—expect a pulse test to capture baselines.
+If you want to prove learning versus control, that’s the window.
+And the risk."
       "—won't be enough," Kevin said.
 "We have to make them feel what they're deciding."
       Amara's tablet lit: new alert.
 "They're accelerating.
 Drones have moved from mapping to interference."
       Voices rose.
 Some argued direct action, others for pressure.
 Old divides tugged at new trust.